stanmaz/BBOalert/README.md

 - install and try another addon from Firefox repository
 - reboot the computer

+At the right side of the page, an additional 'BBOalert' tab is created.
+Clicking at this tab will toggle BBOalert panel display.
+This tab is only partially integrated with the regular BBO tabs :

+- it shares the same display area
+- selecting BBOalert tab will not deselect the open BBO tab
+- selecting a BBO tab will turn the BBOalert tab off

-The purpose of the buttons is :
+The purpose of the buttons on the blue panel is :

 - <b>Import</b> : to read new data from the clipboard
 - <b>Append</b> : to append additional data from the clipboard
+- <b>Export All</b> : write all data the clipboard
-- <b>Export</b> : to write manually alerted calls to the clipboard
+- <b>Export New</b> : write data related to tha manual alerts  to the clipboard
-- <b>Options</b> : to toggle bidding options display
+- <b>Export Log</b> : write log data to the clipboard.
+Log data should be provided with a bug report related to unexpected bid explanation retrieved from the data

 You will find detailed information later in this text.